 The way that local results are displayed in Google means that in addition to including a direct link to the authority page (home page) for the business, a local listing also provides information that a searcher can use to compare the most highly ranked local listings, including such things as user ratings for the business, prices, locations, categories of businesses, and others.

-The merged results are referred to in the patent as “combined local results”, and the listing of results as local results might be reordered when they are displayed based upon the original ranking of each result in Web results in respose to a query.
+The merged results are referred to in the patent as “combined local results”, and the listing of results as local results might be reordered when they are displayed based upon the original ranking of each result in Web results in response to a query.

 Where local search results are displayed within web results may depend upon the relevance and quality of both the local results and the web results.
 If there are a lot of authority pages at the top of the web results, then the combined local results may be placed at the top of the rankings:

-For example, if the highest ranked universal search result does not refer to an authority page or two out of the top three universal search results do not refer to authority pages, the re-ordered local results are inserted after the third highest ranked universal search result.
+For example, if the highest-ranked universal search result does not refer to an authority page or two out of the top three universal search results do not refer to authority pages, the re-ordered local results are inserted after the third-highest ranked universal search result.
 Otherwise, the re-ordered local results are inserted before the highest ranked universal search result.
-In further implementations, if the highest ranked universal search results refer to different business entities, the re-ordered local results are inserted before them.
+In further implementations, if the highest-ranked universal search results refer to different business entities, the re-ordered local results are inserted before them.

 In further implementations, the insertion position can be determined based on a comparison of the overall quality of the local results as compared to the quality of the web results where the higher quality results are placed before the others.
 Other ways of determining the insertion position are possible.